Graduate Student Financial Information

 Graduate students enrolled in a degree-granting program on at least a half-time basis (a minimum of six credits per semester) may apply for federal student loans and/or Federal Work-Study by submitting the Free Application for Federal Student Aid (FAFSA).
 The results of this standardized application will allow the Office of Financial Aid to determine eligibility for federal aid.
 Only U.S. citizens or permanent residents may file the FAFSA; international students do not qualify for federal assistance.

 The FAFSA should be completed and submitted to the processing center at least eight weeks prior to the beginning of the semester in which the student plans to enroll.
-The forms are available upon request from the Student Service Center in the lobby of the Howe Center, (201) 216-5555, or can be submitted via the Web at www.fafsa.ed.gov.
-Additional information about graduate financial aid, including free, online scholarship search services, as well as alternative financing sources, may also be accessed through the Office of Financial aid’s home page (http://www.stevens.edu/finaid/).
+The FAFSA may be submitted online atwww.fafsa.ed.gov.
+Additional information about graduate financial aid, including free, online scholarship search services, as well as alternative financing sources, may also be accessed through the Office of Financial aid’s home page (www.stevens.edu/finaid/).